discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 A surprising phenomenon in the algorithm above is the following: if you chose
-$\lambda$ high enough (say larger than 4), then you get the behavior described above, but if you chose it smaller (say between 1 and 2), then you can prove that the configuration does not compress but expands!
+$\lambda$ high enough (say larger than 4), then you get the behavior described above, but if you chose it smaller (say between 1 and 2), then you can prove that the configuration does not compress but expand!
-In other words, with such small $\lambda$ (but still larger than 1), at the end you have configuration whose diameter is at least a fraction of the maximum diameter.
+More precisely with such small $\lambda$ (but still larger than 1), at the end you have configuration whose diameter is at least a fraction of the *maximum* diameter.